 Use high-quality images

 Good images let your customers see your products true to their forms.
 A mobile research and retail data collection company, Field Agent, found in a 2018 survey that product images and photos were "very" and "extremely" influential in making a digital purchase.
+The same goes for restaurant images that can attract many visitors to your restaurant.
 Of course, most importantly, your products should be quality items too, and do provide accurate product specifications and descriptions for them.
 There are a lot of tools that allow us to find high-quality images or photos for the websites.
 One of them is Freepik which is an online platform that helps users find high-quality photos, vector images, illustrations for their creative projects.

 Make sure your products are displayed clearly